ArmandPretorius/cclone/README.md

 <!-- Changes Made -->
 ## Changes

-* I want to include the ability to share an image of who your clone is with a link to the app.

 * I struggled with the animations.
 When the API requests are made, the animations break.

 * I also would like to display more than one match (second and third match).